azampagl/robotics-d-star-lite/README.md

 Requirements
 ---------------------

-If you plan on building the code, you will need the following
+If you plan on building the code yourself, you will need the following:

 + VC++ or GCC
 + FLTK 1.3